-If your kids are clenching or grinding their teeth stop them because in future, if you think of teeth straightening for your child, it will be painful only when you choose metal braces, but no worries new technology has come up with invisible braces which have many advantages as compare to traditional braces.
+If your kids are clenching or grinding their teeth stop them because, in future, teeth straightening can be painful if you choose metal braces.
+But with new technology such as invisible braces, there is no need to worry since they have many advantages over traditional braces.
 Invisible braces are safe, comfortable, low cost and less painful for your child to wear.
 We recommend invisible aligners only for those who have permanent teeth and have lost all of their baby teeth.

 Bruxism affects your dental health in many ways;